 Happy employees perform above and beyond their projected levels.
 When employees are happy, they are more likely to be betrothed, yet many managers regularly serve to renounce that happiness.
 Instead, they focus on measuring the volume of work done or the amount of time spent working.
-They are routed in devising strategic and tactical plans with little concern on the effect these changes have on the people in the organisation.
+They are routed in devising strategic and tactical plans with little concern on the effect these changes have on the people in the organization.
 Knowing that managers routinely interrupt employee happiness, they ought to knuckle down to know how employees are feeling and take actions to lift morale.

 Employee satisfaction and productivity are some of the main elements for success.
 Happiness can be measured through an assortment of ways including questionnaires, surveys, calendar mood board or feedback.
 Regardless of how it is measured, it needs to be done more regularly than most managers take the time to.

 Happy employees customarily do their best.
 Boosting and upholding employee self-drive does not have to be affluent at all.
-Any decent rewards such as day offs could serve as incentive.
-Also taking the time to let employees share in the success of the organisation will undoubtedly raise their happiness levels.
+Any decent rewards such as day offs could serve as an incentive.
+Also taking the time to let employees share in the success of the organization will undoubtedly raise their happiness levels.
 A happy business is a prosperous business.

 3. Be Engaged